kosshi-net/scuep/README.md

 can break single and double quotes.
 This is not handled properly currently.
 Do not use this command unless you know what you're doing.

+Playback control commands:

+`:prev`
+`:next`
+`:pause`

 ### Usage examples
-To play a eg. only a specific album in your current playlist, ``:m/Album Name`` (Mark matching) , ``M`` (Reverse marks) , ``D`` (Disable marked)
+To play eg. only a specific album in your current playlist, ``:m/Album Name`` (Mark matching) , ``M`` (Reverse marks) , ``D`` (Disable marked)

 Wip

 ### Remote

-Playback can be controlled locally with
+Playback can be controlled externally with
 ```
-scuep-remote <pause/next/prev>
+scuep-remote <command>
 ```
+You can run any command listed in Commands.
+Examples:
+`scuep-remote next`
+`scuep-remote volume -5`

 Communication is done with a FIFO in ~/.config/scuep/fifo